pallets-eco/flask-admin/doc/quickstart.rst

         def test(self):
             return self.render('admin/test.html')

-If user will hit `index` view, `admin/myindex.html` template will be rendered.
-Same for `test` view.
+If the user visits the `index` view, the `admin/myindex.html` template will be rendered.
+In the same way, visiting the `test` view will result in the `admin/test.html` view being rendered.

-So, how does it help structuring administrative interface?
+So, how does this approach help in structuring an admin interface?
 With such building blocks, you're implementing reusable functional pieces that are highly customizable.

-For example, Flask-Admin provides ready-to-use SQLAlchemy model interface.
-It is implemented as a class which accepts two parameters: model class and a database session.
-While it exposes some class-level variables which change behavior of the interface (somewhat similar to django.contrib.admin), nothing prohibits you from inheriting from it and override form creation logic, database access methods or extend existing functionality by adding more views.
+For example, Flask-Admin provides a ready-to-use SQLAlchemy model interface.
+It is implemented as a class which accepts two parameters: the model class and a database session.
+While it exposes some class-level variables which change behavior of the interface (somewhat similar to django.contrib.admin), nothing prohibits you from inheriting from it and overriding the form creation logic, database access methods or extend existing functionality by adding more views.

 Initialization
 --------------

-To start using Flask-Admin, you have to create :class:`~flask.ext.admin.base.Admin` class instance and associate it with the Flask application instance::
+To start using Flask-Admin, you have to create a :class:`~flask.ext.admin.base.Admin` class instance and associate it with the Flask application instance::

     from flask import Flask